Steps to become a foster carer

 In South Australia, Foster Care Services provides information about becoming a foster carer.

-You may also be invited to attend an information session.
-Information sessions are usually attended by small groups of people who are interested in becoming foster carers.
+You may be invited to attend an information session as part of a small group of people who are interested in becoming foster carers.

 Make contact with a foster care agency

 To express your interest in being a foster carer, make contact with a foster care agency.

 The agency will send you an information pack with information to help you make an informed choice about becoming a foster carer.